surftrips.co

 Frequently asked

-Buffels Bay is a point break suited for advanced surfers.
-It is not a beginner wave.
-Start somewhere softer and work up.
+Buffels Bay is a point bottom, powerful ledging right-hand point, long walls, hollow sections, break suited for advanced surfers.
+This is not a beginner break.
+Build up at softer waves first.

 Buffels Bay